 Xanax is a brand name for alprazolam.
-It is a tranquiliser designed to calm or relieve tension that can be prescribed to treat anxiety disorders, panic disorders and anxiety caused by depression.
-Xanax is a controlled drug, meaning that it is illegal to take without a prescription from a medical doctor.
+It's a tranquiliser designed to calm or relieve tension that can be prescribed to treat anxiety disorders, panic disorders and anxiety caused by depression.
+Xanax is a controlled drug, meaning that it's illegal to take it without a prescription from a medical doctor.

 A growing number of people are making the decision to buy Xanax online and through street dealers in order to relieve stress, reduce their inhibitions, 'get high' and self-medicate their anxiety, often resulting in a Xanax addiction.
-It is important for people to be aware of the dangers of Xanax abuse, and understand the short and long term repercussions that misusing the drug can have.
+It's important for people to be aware of the dangers of Xanax abuse, and understand the short and long-term repercussions of misusing this drug.

 The dangers of Xanax misuse